fortybelowzero/server-package-updates-to-slack/README.md

 I created this to better track when package updates had been automatically installed on a server, with a view to spotting when a service or server needs restarting to make use of security updates etc.

+Note this idenfities packages that HAVE been installed/updated, not ones that could be - it assumes you have automatic updating set up on your server.

 ## Pre-requistes

 This script will run under RHEL/Centos and Ubuntu (it will detect which and use either rpm (Yum on Redhat/Centos) or /var/log/dpkg.log (apt-get on Ubuntu).
 Other Distros are not supported, tho feel free to send a Pull request if you amend this.